Exponential Separations in the Energy Complexity of Leader Election

-\begin{description} \item[Base Case.]
-There are exactly two groups $G_0$ and $G_1$, and $\hat{N} = 2$.
-Using two time slots, the representatives of the two groups exchange the information $I(G_0)$ and $I(G_1)$.
-Then the two groups are merged.
+During the $i$th phase, each group attempts to find another group to merge into a group with size $2^{i}$.
+Each group $G$ that is not merged drops out, and the list of IDs in $G$ is remembered by the representative of at least one other group $G'$ that does not drop out.
+In what follows, we describe the algorithm for the $i$th phase.
+At the beginning of the $i$th phase, it is guaranteed that the invariant $\mathcal{I}_i$ is met.
+We also assume that the number of groups is at least 2, since otherwise the terminating condition is met.

-\item[Inductive Step.]
-Uniformly divide the group ID space $[\hat{N}]$ into $\hat{N}'=\lceil\sqrt{\hat{N}}\rceil$ intervals.
-For each $j\in[\hat{N}']$, if there are at least two groups whose ID belongs to the $j$-th interval of $\hat{N}'$ IDs (this can be checked in one time slot), recursively call $\phase(\hat{N}')$ on the $j$-th interval of $\hat{N}'$ IDs.
-Each group that does not participate in any recursive call change its ID from $d$ to $\lfloor d / \hat{N}' \rfloor$.
-If the number of remaining groups is at least two (again, this can be checked in one time slot), then call $\phase(\hat{N}')$ on these groups. \end{description}
+\paragraph{Step~1---Merging Groups.} The first step of the $i$th phase consists of the procedure $\phase(N)$, which costs $O(N)$ time and $O(\log \log N)$ energy.
+For each device $s$, we write $I(s)$ to denote the set of all IDs that the device $s$ has heard during the first $i-1$ phases (including the ID of $s$).
+Notice that $I(s) \supseteq G$ if $s$ belongs to the group $G$.
+The procedure $\phase(\hat{N})$ is defined recursively as follows.

-By initially assigning each active group $G$ the group ID $\min_{s \in G} \text{ID}(s)$, an execution of $\phase(N)$ fulfills the task of one phase of our algorithm.
-The inductive step guarantees that (i) each recursive call invoked has at least two groups participating, and (ii) as long as the number of active groups is at least 2, at least one recursive call is invoked.
-Therefore, given that the number of active groups is at least 2 in the beginning of a phase, we must reach the base case and have two groups merged.
+\paragraph{Base Case.} Suppose that the group ID space $S$ has size $\hat{N} = 2$, and there are exactly two groups $G_1$ and $G_2$.
+Using two time slots, the representatives $s_1$ and $s_2$ of the two groups exchange the information $I(s_1)$ and $I(s_2)$, and then the two groups are merged.